 Neither chair plays music when you pee, has characters all over it, or does anything else but let your child sit there in peace, stable and ready to do the deal.
 If you truly need those other things, I guess you could sing a potty song and find some stickers.
 Hopefully your child will be able to train quickly and then advance to the next level: using the adult toilet.

 If you have a tall toddler, or your child is over 3.5 years of age, you may not have much choice.
 The best system for very unsteady kids is shown in this post Low Tone and Toilet Training: Transition to Using The Adult Toilet , and I have also seen people use something call the Squatty Potty footstool for a bit higher support than the Baby Bjorn stool that I love.
 The area for foot placement is relatively small, so kids that pay no attention to where their feet are might not be ready for this one.
 The squatty folks make a foldaway one with a tote bag that you could take when you go out and use discreetly in public toilets.
 Genius.

 Want more information about toilet training the child with low tone?
 I wrote a book for you!
 Visit my website tranquil babies and click on the e-book section in the top ribbon.
+It is also available on Amazon.com and yourtherapysource.com.
 This book gives you extensive readiness checklists that help you make a plan, it teaches you how to navigate problems like refusals and fears, and explains why low tone is such an issue with toilet training!